janfuhrer/it-security-docs/docs/themes/CCA-Security.md

 Example from slides:
 *CTR schemes are IND-CCA insecure:
-“Say ⟨r,C⟩ is a ciphertext of some l-bit message M, and we flip bit i of C, resulting in a new ciphertext ⟨r,C′⟩.
+> “Say ⟨r,C⟩ is a ciphertext of some l-bit message M, and we flip bit i of C, resulting in a new ciphertext ⟨r,C′⟩.
 Let M′ be the message obtained by decrypting the new ciphertext.
 Then M′ equals M with the i-th bit flipped.
-Thus, by making a decryption oracle query of⟨r,C′⟩one can learn M′ and thus M.”
-–Symmetric Encryption by Mihir Bellare and Phillip Rog- away*
+Thus, by making a decryption oracle query of⟨r,C′⟩one can learn M′ and thus M.” – Symmetric Encryption by Mihir Bellare and Phillip Rog- away

 ---
 links:  [[300 Modern Cryptography MOC|Modern Cryptography MOC]] - [[108 AC1 TOC - From Symmetric Encryption to Secure Channels|AC1 TOC - From Symmetric Encryption to Secure Channels]] - [[themes/000 Index|Index]]